Heating Instructions

 Tip: For best results, stir curries and greens before serving to redistribute heat evenly.

-To ensure your breads don't crisp up, we recommend just 2 minutes in the 180c oven.
-They can both be enjoyed as they are, but they’re even better when warmed through.
+To ensure your roti don't crisp up, we recommend just 2 minutes in the 180c oven.
+It can be enjoyed as it is, but its even better when warmed through.

 Samosas, Spring Rolls and Katsu